mbluelander/whirltube/README.md

 Option 4 toggles downloading of subtitles.
 To set this option to always on, change the default settings.

+Option 5 toggles the importing of browser cookies for obtaining login-gated content.
+This will default to firefox, which can be changed in the default settings (see below.)

-Options 5 and 6 will cycle through some basic options for video resolution and audio format.
+Options 6 and 7 will cycle through some basic options for video resolution and audio format.
 This can be overridden by changing the default settings.

 ```
 wt.sh [url]